TheSunCat/Octopuzzler/README.md

 Borderless fullscreen can be toggled with the F11 key!

 — SPEEDRUN MODE —
-To run the game in Speedrun Mode, you will need to open your game folder in the Command Prompt (Windows) or Terminal (MacOS or Linux) and type:
+To run the game in Speedrun Mode:
+On Windows, you can run "Start in speedrun mode.bat".
+On other platforms, open the Terminal and start the game with the --speedrun switch:
-	Octopuzzler.exe --speedrun
+    ./octopuzzler --speedrun
-Doing this will launch your game in speedrun mode, unlocking all controls always and causing the game to reset completely on death.
+Doing this will launch your game in Speedrun Mode, unlocking all controls always and causing the game to reset completely on death.

 — CUSTOM CONTENT —